Data Item (Variable) Declaration

 WS-BWZ-VAR: 20,000.00

-• JUSTIFIED | JUST Clause By default, alphabetic and alphanumeric data is left aligned, and numeric data is right aligned in the COBOL variables.
-It is used to override the default alignment of data and aligns it to the right while displaying them.
-It applies only to alphabetic and alphanumeric variables but not numeric ones.
+• JUSTIFIED | JUST Clause By default, alphabetic or alphanumeric data in COBOL variables is left aligned.
+JUSTIFIED clause overrides the default data alignment and aligns it to the right while displaying it.
+It applies only to alphabetic and alphanumeric variables.

 WORKING-STORAGE SECTION.